anapsix/dynamicinfradays/user/pages/programme/default.md

 Then you will learn how to deploy your container to multiple targets such as CoreOS, Cloud Foundry, Azure or AWS.

-Led by Dave Nielsen, CloudCamp, Boyd Hemphill, StackEngine and [Barak Michener](#barakm), CoreOS
+Led by Boyd Hemphill, StackEngine, [Barak Michener](#barakm), CoreOS and Dave Nielsen, CloudCamp

 **Prerequisities**